CyberFriend6/CyberFriend6/README.md

 **`Programmer`** **`IT`** **`Networking`** **`Cybersecurity`**

-I am a self-learner and classroom-educated programmer who is looking to gain and expand my experience within Generative AI.
+I am a motivated self-learner and classroom-educated programmer who is looking to gain experience in Software Engineering and further develop my professional skill and passion for Generative AI.
 <p align="left">

 <a href="https://www.linkedin.com/in/sitwour-lor-21b615260">